InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 - Includes tools like browsing, DALL·E, and Code Interpreter
 - Comes with preset starter prompts for new and returning users
 - Has custom actions which allow you to connect the GPT to APIs

+### RAG ( AKA retrieval augmented generation)

+a possibility to grounded with verified data ( from pdf files , csv, html, etc) to give a more accurate answer to the user ask or with a database vector ( contains embeddings of the data) to give a more accurate answer to the user ask

+### Functions

+Functions it's first to give model a possibility to determine if a function is relevant to the user ask for resolve If you want to use the GPTs functions, you can go to the [Cookbook for functions](https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models) to see what else is possible.
+Or take a look to this post in forum open AI who explain clearly [how it works](https://community.openai.com/t/how-does-function-calling-actually-work-for-the-assistants-api/641440/11)
+But the function called an api or a business process to resolve the user ask

+### Agents / Assistants

+It's next iteration with thread / messages and tools ( AKA Functions) available ( 128 if you want it) with possibilitis to add RAG or code interpreter to permit a "agent" with prompt system or persona to have the autonomy to called by "himself" the function/tools to resolve the user ask
+Take a look on this documentation repository about this[ Azure Assistants](https://github.com/olivMertens/AzureOpenAiAssistants))

 ![Sandbox assistants Open](img/gptsfunctions.png)